Universal-Team/db/docs/_3ds/flappy3ds.md

     * Fixed the ``+`` being gone in each option in options menu

-    * Fixed the death count does not increase when dying to the ground
+    * Fixed the death count not increasing when dying to the ground

     * Fixed that if the ground is too high, you die instantly